The following action steps provide ideas to help keep employees engaged at work and with one another:

 - Emotional Intelligence [LinkedIn Learning path]

-- Reach Out to Others [LinkedIn Learning video, 2m 21s]
+- Reach out to others [LinkedIn Learning video, 2m 21s]

 3. Prioritize communication.